Centamin PLC - Statement re: possible offer by Endeavour Mining

 In the meantime, the Board strongly advises its shareholders to take no action in respect of the Proposal.

 Centamin shareholders should note that the announcement made by Endeavour does not amount to a firm intention to make an offer under Rule 2.7 of the Code.
-There can be no certainty that an offer will be made or as to the terms on which any offer might be made.
+There can be no certainty that an offer will be made.

 As a consequence of Endeavour's announcement, an "Offer Period" has now commenced in respect of Centamin in accordance with the rules of the Code.
 The attention of Centamin's shareholders is drawn to the disclosure requirements of Rule 8 of the Code, which are summarised below.